elena-angelova/bytes/README.md

 Users remain logged in after refreshing the page thanks to Firebase session persistence.

 ### Dynamic pages

-- **Articles**: Lists all articles with pagination.
+- **Articles**: Lists all articles.
-- **Category**: Displays all articles in a specific category with pagination.
+- **Category**: Displays all articles in a specific category.
-- **Article details**: Displays the full article content, metadata, and interaction buttons (like, bookmark, share, edit, delete) shown based on user authentication and permissions.
+- **Article details**: Displays the full article content and metadata.
-- **Author profile**: Shows author details - including bio, current role, tech stack, and join date - along with their articles, loaded with pagination.
+- **Author profile**: Shows author details along with their articles.
-- **Reading list**: Shows articles the user has saved to read later, loaded with pagination.
+- **Reading list**: Shows articles the user has saved to read later.
-- **Settings**: Allows users to view and edit their bio, current role, and tech stack; see their email and join date; and view stats like the number of articles published, total likes received, and the category they write about the most.
+- **Settings**: Allows users to edit their profile details and view article stats.
-- **Article edit**: Fetches and loads the selected article's details into the text editor for editing.
+- **Article edit**: Fetches and loads the selected article's details into the text editor.
 - **Search results**: Fetches and displays articles matching the user's query.

----
+### Routing & guards
+Client-side routing is implemented via Angular Router:

+- /
+- /about
+- /privacy-policy
+- /terms-of-use
+- /articles
+- /articles/category/`:category`
+- /articles/create
+- /articles/`:articleId`
+- /articles/`:articleId`/edit
+- /users/`:userId`
+- /settings
+- /reading-list
+- /search (with query parameters)
+- /not-found

+Login, register and article delete are implemented as modal dialogs using Angular Material’s `MatDialog` service.

+Route guards restrict access:
+- `auth guard` Restricts access to private user areas to authenticated users only.
+- `owner guard` Restricts access to article management areas to the article’s owner only.

+Since login, register and article delete are implemented as modal dialogs rather than as navigable routes, to prevent logged-in users or non-owners from opening them, the guard logic is instead applied at the point where the dialog is triggered.

 ## Folder structure